ApiLogicServer/Docs/docs/index.md

 API Logic Server can dramatically improve web app development:

 * Automation makes it __faster:__ what used to require weeks or months is now immediate.
-Unblock UI Dev, and engage business users - _early_ - instead of investing in a misunderstanding.
+Unblock UI Dev, and engage business users - _early_ - instead of wasting time on a misunderstanding.

 * Automation makes it __simpler:__ this reduces the risk of architectural errors, e.g., APIs without pagination.